Restricted Gauge Theory Formalism and Unimodular Gravity: Determinant relation

-This line of reasoning justifies relevance of one-loop contributions to the effective action which was obtained in Sect.\ref{Sect:BV_EA_1stReducible} formally for full-rank quantities with reducibility indices $\ccza,...$ to effective action for restricted theory of Sect.\ref{Sect:RestrictingAndReducibility} performed in Sect.\ref{SSect:1loopEAforRestricted}.
+This line of reasoning justifies the validity of one-loop contributions to the effective action of the restricted theory of Secs.\,\ref{Sect:Restricting_and_Reducibility} and \ref{SSect:1loop_EA_Restricted} (even though in Sec.\,\ref{Sect:BV_EA_1stReducible} these contributions were formally based on full-rank quantities with reducibility indices $\ccza$).